cometbft/cometbft/docs/architecture/adr-101-data-companion-pull-api.md

    2. `FinalizeBlockResponse` data, but only for committed blocks

-3. The companion _must_ be able to establish the earliest height for which the node has all of the requisite data.
+3. The companion _must_ be able to establish the earliest height for which the node has all of the associated data.

 4. The API _must_ be (or be able to be) appropriately shielded from untrusted consumers and abuse.
 Critical control facets of the API (e.g. those that